OpenCilk/infrastructure/INSTALLING.md

 ### Usage

-You can run the OpenCilk C compiler out of its build tree, adding `/bin/clang` to the build directory name.
-Similarly, add `/bin/clang++` for the OpenCilk C++ compiler.
+You can run the OpenCilk compiler directly out of its build tree.
+To run the OpenCilk C compiler, add `/bin/clang` to the build directory path.
+Similarly, add `/bin/clang++` to the build directory path to run the OpenCilk C++ compiler.

-Running on x86, you must have a chip with Intel's Advanced Vector Instructions (AVX).
+To run on x86, you must have a chip with Intel's Advanced Vector Instructions (AVX).
 This includes Sandy Bridge and newer Intel processors (released starting in 2011), and Steamroller and newer AMD processors (released starting in 2014).

-OpenCilk should work on any 64-bit ARM via its experimental ARM support.
+OpenCilk should work on any 64-bit ARM via its beta ARM support.
 In particular, OpenCilk has been tested on Apple's M1.
 It may be helpful to try different values of the `CILK_NWORKERS` environment variable on chips like the M1 that mix low- and high-power cores.

-On MacOSX, you will need an XCode or CommandLineTools installation to provide standard system libraries and header files for clang.
-To run clang with those header files and libraries, invoke the clang binary with `xcrun`; for example:
+On macOS, you will need Xcode or Xcode CommandLineTools installed to provide standard system libraries and header files.
+To run `clang` with those header files and libraries, invoke the clang binary with `xcrun`; for example:

-    xcrun $(pwd)/build/bin/clang
+    xcrun ./build/bin/clang

 #### Optional: Installing OpenCilk

+You can install OpenCilk into the system directory `/opt/opencilk-2` using the following command:

+	cmake --build build --target install

+Note that you may need superuser privileges to perform this installation, in order to write to the system directory.

-You can install OpenCilk into a directory of your choosing by running the `cmake_install.cmake` script generated in the build directory.
-For example, run the following to install OpenCilk into the directory `/tmp/llvm`:
+If you don't have superuser privileges or would prefer not to install OpenCilk into a system directory, you can instead install OpenCilk locally in a directory of your choosing by running the `cmake_install.cmake` script.
+For example, the following command will install OpenCilk in your home directory, specifically, under `$HOME/.local/opencilk`:

-    cd $(pwd)/build
-    cmake -DCMAKE_INSTALL_PREFIX=/tmp/llvm -P cmake_install.cmake
+    cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local/opencilk -P build/cmake_install.cmake

+After either of these installation steps, you will need to add the `bin` directory within the OpenCilk installation --- e.g., `/opt/opencilk-2/bin` or `$HOME/.local/opencilk/bin` --- to your `$PATH` in order to run the OpenCilk binary executables without specifying the path to those binaries, e.g., by simply running `clang` or `clang++` (or, on macOS, by running `xcrun clang` or `xcrun clang++`).
+To verify that `clang` refers to the OpenCilk compier, run `which clang` and verify that the output matches the path to the `clang` binary in your OpenCilk installation, e.g., `/opt/opencilk-2/bin/clang` or `$HOME/.local/opencilk/bin/clang`.

 ### Troubleshooting

 Here are a few common problems encountered when building from source,